+Figure 2.7 Single Root I/O Virtualization

-With SR-IOV, each VM has a direct access to the physical network using the assigned virtual function interface allocated to each.
+With SR-IOV, each VM has direct access to the physical network using the assigned virtual function interface allocated to it.
 They can communicate altogether using the Virtual Ethernet Bridge provided by the NIC card.
 A virtual switch can also use SRIOV to get access to the physical network.
-VM using SRIOV assigned virtual function device has a direct access to the physical network and are not connected to any intermediate virtual network switch or router.
+A VM using a SR-IOV assigned virtual function device has direct access to the physical network and is not connected to any intermediate virtual network switch or router (see Figure 2.8).